-Informal Institutions Under An Expanding State: A field experiment on community policing in Papua New Guinea
+Does the State Crowd Out Non-State Institutions?
+A field experiment on community policing and gender inequality in Papua New Guinea

 Blocked and clustered field experiment with 1,383 respondents in 39 villages.